Twist Regions and Coefficients Stability of the Colored Jones Polynomial: Open Questions

 \section{Open Questions}

 The tail of the colored Jones polynomial satisfy certain product structures \cite{CodyOliver,Hajij2}.
 Furthermore, it has found multiple connections with number theory \cite{CodyOliver,GL,Hajij1,Hajij2,Hajij3}.
 These properties and connections are yet to be addressed for the $q$-series that we introduced here.
-Other important questions such as categorification of these $q$-serie, in the light of \cite{Roz}, their characterizations and computability are also interesting.\\
+In \cite{Roz} a categorified version of the tail of the colored Jones polynomial was given.
+The result in \cite{Roz} is basically a catergofication of Theorem \ref{codythm}.
+It is an interesting question whether there is a similar categorification for the Theorems \ref{2} and \ref{Cor4.9}.

 Our calculations show that there are higher levels of stability for the coefficients of the colored Jones polynomial of alternating link diagrams.
-In other words, if we subtract the stabilized tail from the shifted colored Jones polynomials of alternating diagram we obtain another sequence of $q$-series whose coefficients stabilize in the sense we introduced in this paper.
+In other words, if we subtract the stabilized tail from the shifted colored Jones polynomials of alternating diagram we obtain another sequence of $q$-series whose coefficients stabilize in the sense of Theorem \ref{nice}.
 The process of subtracting can be iterated to obtain higher stabilities.
 See for example \cite{Katie}.
 We conjecture that this stability holds for all higher order coefficients for all alternating links.
 Finally, we conjecture that this stability also occur for other quantum invariants.

 \ {\it Acknowledgement:} The authors are grateful to W.E.~Clark for suggestions.
 We also thank A.~Champanerkar and I.~Kofman for valuable comments.
 M. Saito was partially supported by NIH R01GM109459.